3 Reasons THIS Kind of Bread is Healthier to Eat

 Probiotic lactobacilli contains the enzyme phytase, which breaks down phytic acid, making the sourdough bread easier to digest, and rendering the nutrients and minerals easier to utilize in the body.
 This study shows sourdough bread fermentation reduces the phytate content by 24-50% over conventional yeast bread.
 Studies show that the lactic acid in sourdough can actually release more antioxidants during fermentation.
 Sourdough fermentation also tends to increase the folate levels in the bread as well.

 Because of its natural fermentation, sourdough also possesses a variety of bioavailable nutrients.
 It is rich in B vitamins, B1, B6, B12, folate, thiamin, niacin, riboflavin, vitamin E, selenium, iron, manganese, calcium, magnesium, phosphorus, zinc and potassium, along with its well balanced proteins and fatty acids.
-By contrast, many commercially prepared breads are so low in nutrients, that less-than-desirable synthetic ones are added back in.
+By contrast, many commercially prepared breads are so low in nutrients, that less-than-desirable synthetic vitamins are added back in, and those are more poorly absorbed by us.

 Easier to Digest Even if Gluten-Intolerant

 Many people are gluten sensitive or gluten intolerant.
 This means they are sensitive to the gluten molecule or protein in most breads.
 When sourdough bread is fermented, the fermentation process helps to dissolve the proteins and peptide bonds in the gluten.
-The enzymes in the bread dissolve albumin, globulin, prolamin, and glutalin.
+The enzymes in the bread help dissolve albumin, globulin, prolamin, and glutalin.
 These enzymes also produce a type of alcohol that will dissolve water-insoluble protein bonds.
 This breaking down of these proteins means that gluten sensitive people are often able to eat sourdough bread without a reaction.
-While gluten tolerance varies from person to person, those with true celiac disease should probably still avoid sourdough bread-if made from wheat.
-Gluten free sourdough is an option however, for those who are extremely sensitive to gluten.
+While gluten tolerance varies from person to person, those with true celiac disease should still avoid sourdough bread if it’s made from wheat or rye.
+Gluten-free sourdough is an option however, for those who are extremely sensitive to gluten.

 Keep in mind though, that not all sourdough bread is made the same way, and depending on how long it ferments, and how long it is kneaded, can make the difference between a tummy ache from gluten and no tummy ache.